 If you have previously overclock any of your hardware, try to temporary disable the overclock settings and set your hardware’s clock speed back to its default value.

 Depending on how to overclock your processor, RAM or graphic card.
 You may need to restore the default clock value via BIOS settings or simply by turning off or uninstalling the overclock software if you’re using any.
-Then, check if the Whea Uncorrectable Error Windows 10 still persists.

 The screenshot above is just an example of the clock speed setting in a specific BIOS interface.
 Yours might be different.